You’ve heard it a thousand times: The money’s in the list.

 You might teach a recipe for financial independence.
 A recipe for a fulfilling retirement.
 A recipe for getting a better job.
 A recipe for a happy marriage.

 Some recipes are complex, and some are simple.
-Some readers want Gourmet and some want White Trash Cooking.
 You’re the one who decides how easy you’ll make the recipes you offer.

 You can use a recipe anywhere

 But one of my very favorite versions of a recipe is the email newsletter.
 More specifically, it’s the email autoresponder, a tool that I now consider essential for every marketing project I work on.

 Email newsletters (what’s new in your business, what’s the latest promotion, what fresh and exciting offers can you make to your customer) are an excellent tool.
 But they’re 1,000 times better when they kick off with a terrific autoresponder.

 There are always a number of steps.
 (In fact, they look a lot like our friend the numbered list post, don’t they?)

 A sequence of steps trains your reader

-Do you see why this works better than a single-shot video, ebook, or podcast as your sign-up incentive?
+Do you see why this works better than a single-shot video, ebook, or podcast episode as your sign-up incentive?

 When you create an email sequence that forms a killer recipe, the reader develops the habit of opening each message.
 It’s got a critical step, after all, to the recipe he’s trying to cook up.

 Sure, he can still ditch you when he’s finally captured the final sequence.
 But by that time, if you’ve given a recipe worth having, you’ve created some trust.
 Your reader has started to know and like you.
 You’ve built a little sense of reciprocity.

 You’ve emailed him nine times in a row, and you haven’t sent him any crap.
 Just valuable, good stuff that gets him a result he wants.

 Think he’s likely to open that 10th email?

 The recipe for a great email autoresponder

 - Create a “recipe” that delivers a solution your reader really wants.